 Bath bombs are amazing and can offer so many benefits in addition to being fun with all the fizz!
-But, is any bath bomb a good choice?
+But are bath bombs safe?
 Not really.
 Unfortunately, most that are on the market today contain loads of dangerous dyes and chemicals that can negatively affect your health.

 However, the good news is that a DIY bath bomb recipe is very easy to make at home, and you can tailor them to your needs by using certain essential oils.